fdrgsp/pyrunner/README.md

 ### What users need

 - An internet connection on first run (to fetch `uv` and packages — cached locally after that)
-- Nothing else — no Python, no conda, no pip
+- Nothing else, no Python, no conda, no pip!

 ---